Leszek Miller

-From 1989 to 1990 was a member of the Politburo of the Polish United Workers' Party.
-From 2001 to 2004 was a Prime Minister of Poland.
-Miller was the leader of the Democratic Left Alliance from 1999 to 2004 and again from 2011 to 2016.
+From 1989 to 1990, Miller was a member of the Politburo of the Polish United Workers' Party.
+He was the leader of the Democratic Left Alliance from 1999 to 2004 and again from 2011 to 2016.

-Childhood and youth

-Leszek Miller is the great-grandson of Eliasz, son of Mośek and Sura Miller, born in 1840 in Kutno.
-Eliasz Miller converted from Judaism to Christianity in 1869 in Nieborów.
+Early life

-Leszek Miller was born in Żyrardów, Miller comes from a poor, working-class family: His father was a tailor and his mother a needlewoman.
-His parents broke up when Miller was six months old.
-His father, Florian Miller left the family and Leszek has never maintained any contact with him.
-His mother brought him up in a religious spirit – following her wish, he was even, for some time, an altar server in their church.
+Leszek Miller was born in Żyrardów to a poor, working-class family.
+When he was six months old, his parents separated.
+His father did not remain in his life thereafter.
+He was raised by his mother in the Catholic faith, and served as an altar boy at their church.

-Due to hard living conditions, after graduation from a vocational school, 17-year-old Miller got a job in the Textile Linen Plant in Żyrardów, while continuing his education in the evenings at the Vocational Secondary School of Electric Power Engineering.
-He soon completed his military service on the ORP Bielik submarine.
+After graduating from school, 17-year-old Miller got a job in the Textile Linen Plant in Żyrardów while continuing his education in the evenings at the Vocational Secondary School of Electric Power Engineering.
+He later completed his military service on the ORP Bielik submarine.